HaxellG/HaxellG/README.md

 ## About me

-Software Developer focused on APIs Development.
+Software Developer focused on Conversational AI & APIs Development.
 Passionate about AI tools & NLP.

 💼 I am currently part of the [AIChain](https://www.linkedin.com/company/aichain/posts/?feedView=all) team, where I contribute as a Backend Developer for the development of AI-powered digital products.